Llanthomas Castle Mound: History

 John Leyland visited Llanigo and its castle between 1536 and 1539.
-He wrote about the castle "Llanigo apperith a tour tanquam noxiorum custodiae deputata".
+He wrote about the castle, "Llanigo apperith a tour tanquam noxiorum custodiae deputata".
 That is, the castle was "intended for guarding against evil-doers".
 William Camden adds that "at Llanigo appears a castle or tower".
-The mention of a tower approximately 350 years after construction, suggests that the original wooden keep was refortified with a shell keep and/or a stone keep.
+The mention of a tower approximately 350 years after initial construction, suggests that the original wooden keep was refortified with a shell keep and/or a stone keep.
 These days the surface at the top of Llanthomas Castle Mound is uneven.
-This is often indicative of buried rubble from a collapsed stone structure.
-Conversely, a wooden keep tends to result in a level top surface after the above ground wood has rotted.
+This is sometimes indicative of buried rubble from a collapsed stone structure.
+Conversely, a wooden keep sometimes results in a level top surface after the above ground wood has rotted.

 John Lloyd wrote "the tumulus below Llanthomas is said to direct to the ford on the Wye".
 William Morgan interpreted this to mean that the castle guarded the road leading down to the River Wye.
-An ordnance survey map (published in 1888) shows that the road connects to the River Wye via the nearby ford called Little Ffordd-Fawr.
+An Ordnance Survey map (published in 1888) shows that the road connects to the River Wye via the nearby ford called Little Ffordd-Fawr.

 Llanthomas to Little Ffordd-Fawr via Tumulus in 1888 map.

-CPAT indicate that Llanthomas is historically significant because it has "a motte from the early days of the Norman Conquest", and in the Tudor era its "ancient mansion" (as Samuel Lewis called it) was owned by a high status individual.
+CPAT indicate that Llanthomas is historically significant because it has "a motte from the early days of the Norman Conquest", and in the Tudor era its "ancient mansion" (as Samuel Lewis called it) was owned by a high-status individual.
 Samuel Lewis reveals that around the time of Leyland's visit, the Lord of Llanthomas was Sir Walter Deveraux, the Lord Chief Justice of South Wales.
 Edwin Poole listed many of the other high-status individuals who had lived in Llanthomas up to the 20th century (see Notable people below).